 Brenda is Chief Financial Officer at Bank of Springfield and served as a DSI Trustee before joining the Board of Directors.
 She also serves on the Sojourn Shelter Board of Directors and previously served on the Senior Center Advisory Board.
 Brenda enjoys the quaint experience of city center shopping, dining, farmer’s market and festivals.
 She says the Old State Capital, Illinois State Capital building, Bank of Springfield Center and the ALPLM bring tourists to Springfield’s downtown area.
 Some of her favorite places to visit include St. Charles, MO, Grafton, IL and Galena, IL.
 Her hope is to be a part of helping expand what downtown Springfield has to offer.

-Destiny is a professional meeting planner working for a national association management organization.
+Destiny is Marketing Director for one of Springfield’s downtown headquartered banks.
 Destiny has been recognized by the Springfield Business Journal’s Forty under 40 and is a 2015 Leadership Springfield graduate.
 She hopes to see the continued transformation of the district and preservation of its history.
 Downtown Springfield is a place she wants her kids to hold close to their hearts and have fond memories of as they grow older.
 In her “spare” time, you can find her instructing cycling at the downtown YMCA.